fadeoutsoftware/cima-ethiopia/docs/index.rst

 In the detail:

-- meteo_dataset: contains ERA5 and CHIRPS over all the period
+- **meteo_dataset**: contains ERA5 and CHIRPS over all the period
-- workshpace: cointains the static model data and some local datasets for Ethiopia
+- **workshpace**: cointains the static model data and some local datasets for Ethiopia
-- continuum-eth.tar is the runtime setup for the exercise
+- **continuum-eth.tar** is the runtime setup for the exercise
-- JupyterLaunch.bat/JupyterStop.bat are utilities for launch and stop the training utilities
+- **JupyterLaunch.bat/JupyterStop.bat** are utilities for launch and stop the training utilities
-- Tools-OptimizeDiskSpace.bat is a tool for optimize disk space if Docker occupy too much space.
+- **Tools-OptimizeDiskSpace.bat** is a tool for optimize disk space if Docker occupy too much space.

 The students should copy on their laptop in a dedicated folder all, except the "meteo_dataset" folder (it is very big, better to copy only the needed data)